Fulbright-Hays GPA Program

-The China Program Center at UMass Boston received two federal grants from the Department of Education to run two Fulbright-Hays Group Project Abroad (GPA) programs: Chinese Language and Culture Enrichment (Short Term Program) and Advanced Chinese Language Immersion (Long Term Program for undergraduate students and recent graduates).
+The China Program Center at UMass Boston received a federal grant from the Department of Education to run a Fulbright-Hays Group Project Abroad (GPA) program: Advanced Chinese Language Immersion (Long Term Program for undergraduate students and recent graduates).

-Objectives and Participants: This program allows us to recruit 16 undergraduate and/or graduate students for an eight-month-long program in China.
-Key components of the program include Chinese language study on campus, internship at Xi’an High Tech Industrial Zone, home stay program to celebrate Chinese New Year, tours and field trips, group projects including American Culture Ambassador Project, China in Depth Project, Business Culture Difference Internship Project and a Program Completion Ceremony.
+Objectives and Participants: This program allows us to recruit 16 undergraduate and/or recent graduate students for a five-month-long program in China.
+Key components of the program include Chinese language study on campus, internship at Xi’an High Tech Industrial Zone, tours and field trips, group projects including China in Depth Project, Business Culture Difference Internship Project and a program completion ceremony.